 An Alternative; Combination Models

 Some businesses choose to take the third route and offer a business model that is a combination of a fixed recurring fee and usage-based fees in the form of subscription plans.
 Taking this approach means customers pay a prepaid amount, which is their upfront commitment to using the product, and then usage-based charges if they go beyond the prepaid amount.
 One example of this is a cell phone plan where customers pay upfront for a set amount of data, and then they are charged extra if they go above the limits of their plan.

 - Combination models give customers the value of usage models with the predictability that they get from fixed models

-- Predictable invoices are good for everyone; customers will pay for their usage and the business has a set amount of predictable revenue
+- Predictable invoices are suitable for everyone; customers will pay for their usage and the business has a set amount of anticipated revenue

 How to implement a fixed model: